 • A good drizzle of olive oil

-• 1 to 2 medium celery stalks, thinly sliced
+• 1 medium celery stalk, thinly sliced

-• 2 large carrots, diced small
+• 2 medium carrots, diced small

 • 1 medium yellow onion, diced small